naiyerasif/site/src/content/post/2024/2024-09-04-23-26-50-stop-using-serial-in-postgres.md

 The only clue is the `default` set on the `id` column, and the fact that it owns the sequence `events_id_seq`.

 :::assert
-Postgres sets it this way to ensure the sequence is automatically dropped if you delete the `id` column or the `events` table with a `drop..cascade` statement.
+Postgres sets the `owned by` relationship this way to ensure the sequence is automatically dropped if you delete the `id` column or the `events` table with a `drop..cascade` statement.
 :::

 Using identity columns, you can create the same table as follows.